R0gueSec/ToolsDownloaders/README.md

 # ToolsDownloaders

-Both these bash scripts download pentesting tools and organize them into directories:
+Both of these bash scripts download pentesting tools and organize them into directories:

+kali-adtools.sh downloads Active Directory pentesting tools. kali-tools.sh downloads non-AD pentesting tools.

+These scripts are especially useful when starting a fresh install of Kali.

 kali-adtools.sh: